anhaidgroup/sparkly/doc/install-single-machine.md

 You need to start by installing Python 3 (if not already).
 You can find instructions here:
 [https://wiki.python.org/moin/BeginnersGuide/Download](https://wiki.python.org/moin/BeginnersGuide/Download)

-We strongly recommend installing Python 3.10 if possible, as we have tested Sparkly extensively with Python 3.10.
+We recommend installing Python 3.10 if possible, as we have tested Sparkly extensively with Python 3.10.

 ### Step 2 - Option 1: Pip Install from PyPI